Make sure you have a recent (>= 2009) OS X or Linux box with at least 8 GB of RAM and Python 2.7.x. For a no-fuss install, enter

 A note on security

 Don't put your credentials in a place where anyone else can find them, especially online.
-Hackers will steal them and mine cryptocurrency on your dollar.
+Hackers will steal them and for example mine cryptocurrency on your dollar.
 If you accidentally put your credentials in a GitHub repo, scrub it and get new AWS keys immediately.

 Configuring the AWS CLI